 If, at any time during the monitoring process, the Department review team becomes aware of a potential FAPE violation, the review team will notify the Department leadership.
 If a FAPE violation is verified, the Department will notify the educational agency immediately.
 The educational agency will have 15 school days to develop a plan to correct the violation.
-Should a FAPE violation be identified, the Department and the State Support Team (SST) will work closely with the educational agency on the required actions.
+Should a FAPE violation occur, the Department and the SST will work closely with the educational agency on the required actions.